-The reference luminance (L_ref) is the lowest luminance that lead to a digital value of 245 in one of the three channels.
-The value of 245 is valid for 8bit, sRGB images.
+The reference luminance (L_ref) is the lowest luminance that leads to a digital value of 245 in one of the three channels.
+The value of 245 is valid for 8bit sRGB images.

 If we have the L_ref, then we can easily calculate the L_SNR as:

 Where does the 0.13 or 13% originate?
 The idea is to calculate on an 18% gray card, but the exposure control of a camera would not expose an 18% reflection to 18% of the maximum digital value as it requires some “headroom” for highlights in the image.
 The ISO assumes a headroom of 140%, thus resulting in the 13%.

 Essentially, when the L_SNR is known, the corresponding SNR value is interpolated from the SNR curve.

 Measuring noise using the dead leaves pattern

 Another option for measuring noise is using the dead leaves pattern4.
 This pattern consists of a random pattern of circles with varying diameter and color, giving us a non-uniform pattern.
 Measuring noise using a non-uniform pattern will provide better results of the actual noise performance and ultimately lead to a better user experience correlation.

 Noise standards (that we use)

 ISO 15739 Visual noise